-10GbE unified networking provides a simple, flexible, and well-understood fabric for today's virtualized data centers and lays the groundwork for new computing models, including Cloud Computing, which will deliver more intelligent, responsive data centers and greater business agility.
-With their long histories of leadership in Ethernet networking and storage, respectively, Intel and NetApp are two companies that are helping IT organizations transition to a unified data center fabric on 10GbE.
-Both companies are early supporters of FCoE, with NetApp being the first storage vendor to support native FCoE storage and Intel the first Ethernet adapter vendor to support Open FCoE.
-Proven and reliable products, standards leadership, and multi-protocol architectures are a few key examples of why Intel and NetApp will be instrumental in leading the way to the next-generation data center infrastructure.
+10GbE unified networking provides a simple, flexible, and well-understood fabric for today's virtualized data centers and lays the groundwork for new computing models, including cloud computing, which will deliver more intelligent, responsive data centers and greater business agility.
+With support for unified networking, including Open FCoE, Intel and VMware are two companies that are helping IT organizations transition to a common data center fabric on 10GbE that will simplify the infrastructure while reducing costs.